instructure/instructure-ui/packages/ui-codemods/README.md

 ## ui-codemods

-The ui-codemods should make it easier to deal with API changes when upgrading Instructure UI libraries.
+The ui-codemods package should make it easier to deal with API changes when upgrading Instructure UI libraries.

 [![npm][npm]][npm-url]
 [![MIT License][license-badge]][license]